microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 In order to access the Event Hub securely and to allow for key rotations, Microsoft Graph gets the connection string to the Event Hub through Azure Key Vault.
 In this section, you will:

-- Create an Azure Key Vault to store secret.
+- Create an Azure Key Vault to store the secret.
 - Add the connection string to the Event Hub as a secret.
 - Add an access policy for Microsoft Graph to access the secret.